vestrel00/contacts-android/DEV_NOTES.md

 Data id: 18, rawContactId: 7, contactId: 7, data: Third Local Contact
 ```

+RawContacts inserted without an associated account are considered local or device-only contacts,
+which are not sync'ed.

+When an Account is added, from a state where no accounts have yet been added to the system, the
-When an Account is added, all of the null `accountName` and `accountType` in the RawContacts table
+Contacts Provider automatically sets all of the null `accountName` and `accountType` in the
-are set to that Account's name and type;
+RawContacts table to that Account's name and type;

 ```
 RawContact id: 4, accountName: vestrel00@gmail.com, accountType: com.google